Lennie Briscoe: Character biography

 His drinking harmed his family; he was often absent from his daughters' lives while they were growing up, and they have distant, fractious relationships with him as adults.
 Briscoe blames himself, especially when Cathy, a methamphetamine addict, is murdered by a drug dealer named Danny Jones (Johnny Dapolito) after she testifies against Jones in court.
 However, he finds closure when Jones dies from a heroin overdose.
 It is implied that Briscoe considered having Jones killed.
 One of Briscoe's former snitches had offered to kill Jones if Briscoe could get his charges reduced.
 Briscoe is later seen talking to the arresting officer about the snitch, but it is never confirmed if Briscoe did him the favor.
 This episode, which broke Dick Wolf's "self-imposed rule" against delving into the private lives of the characters, was brought about by Orbach's efforts to have Wolf provide the character with an "Emmy moment".
 Previously, when the firing of Chris Noth from the series had been announced, Orbach proposed that Noth's character be killed off, to allow a scene of "a sobbing Briscoe... cradling the dead body of Mike Logan in his arms"; Wolf declined this request, thus making it possible for Logan to return as a character later in the franchise.
 Wolf later commissioned the episode with Cathy's death to mollify Orbach.

 Briscoe is Jewish on his father's side.
 While he was raised Catholic, he occasionally attends Jewish services as a gesture to his second ex-wife.
 His father served in the United States Army during World War II and helped to liberate the Dachau concentration camp in Germany.
 Briscoe's father suffered from Alzheimer's, and is dead by 1994.
 Briscoe did not get along with his father, and once described him as a "schmuck".
 Nevertheless, he took several days off when his father died.

 He mentions having voted for Al Gore in the 2000 U.S. presidential election.
-He supports the Iraq War.
+He supported the 2003-era Iraq War.
 He plays golf, and he is also revealed to be a skilled pool player, in one episode defeating an opponent in eight-ball after the break without giving up a turn.